Ursodeoxycholic acid: Cholestasis

 UDCA use is not licensed in children, as its safety and effectiveness have not been established.
 Evidence is accumulating that ursodeoxycholic acid is ineffective, unsafe and its use is associated with significant risk of morbidity and mortality in neonatal hepatitis and neonatal cholestasis.

 Other conditions

 UDCA has been suggested to be an adequate treatment of bile reflux gastritis.

-Ursodeoxycholic acid has been used to treat cystic fibrosis; however, a 2021 study aimed at evaluating whether the incidence of severe liver disease differed between CF centers routinely prescribing or not prescribing UDCA found no reduction in portal hypertension.
+Ursodeoxycholic acid has been used to treat cystic fibrosis related cholestasis and liver disease; however, a 2021 study aimed at evaluating whether the incidence of severe liver disease differed between CF centers routinely prescribing or not prescribing UDCA found no reduction in portal hypertension.

 UDCA has been in effective in non-alcoholic fatty liver disease, in liver bile duct-paucity syndromes.
 It has been used as adjunct therapy in conditions with biliary tract obstruction such as biliary atresia; however liver transplant is often still required as definitive treatment for atresia.
 It is not effective in liver allograft rejection, and in graft-versus-host disease involving the liver.